-When basketball legend Kobe Bryant was suddenly killed on this day last year, along with his 13-year-old daughter and seven others, in a tragic helicopter crash outside Los Angeles, a cloud of grief settled over many of us in a way only a death like his could.
+When basketball legend Kobe Bryant was suddenly killed on this day in 2020, along with his 13-year-old daughter and seven others, in a tragic helicopter crash outside Los Angeles, a cloud of grief settled over many of us in a way only a death like his could.

 The loss of a celebrity can do that — make us experience an overwhelming sadness for a person who we’ve never even met, but marveled at from afar.
 But with Bryant, it hit especially hard.